MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Move-CMPhasedDeploymentToNext.md

 ## SYNOPSIS

-Use this cmdlet to move the specified phased deployment to the next phase.
+Move the specified phased deployment to the next phase.

 ## SYNTAX